robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

    created using this option contain enough information to investigate possible failures.

+:opt:`FOR`
+   Remove all passed iterations from `for loops`_ except the last one.

+:opt:`WUKS`
+   Remove all failing keywords inside BuiltIn_ keyword :name:`Wait Until Keyword Succeeds` except the last one.

 :opt:`NAME:<pattern>`
    Remove data from all keywords matching the given pattern regardless the keyword status.
 The pattern is